marc2k3/marc2k3.github.io/docs/component/playcount-2003-current.md

 Database records are remembered for 4 weeks when not monitored as part of the `Media Library` or any loaded playlist.
 This behaviour is the same as `foo_playcount`.

 ## Changes

+### 1.1
+- Minor bug fixes.

+### 1.0
+- Remove `Advanced` mode.
+The previous version with this is still available for download [here](playcount-2003.md).
+- Add menu items to increment/decrement ratings for the current selection.

 ### 0.3.0
 - Bump minimum requirements to `foobar2000` `2.24` and `Windows 10`.